 The Central and Northern California Ocean Observing System (CeNCOOS) is the U.S. IOOS Regional Association for the California/Oregon border south to Point Conception.
 The fundamental CeNCOOS approach is to develop long-term monitoring of environmental conditions such as water quality, productivity, and connectivity in support of marine protected area management in central and northern California.

-Contact Information: Dave Anderson, Program Director
+Contact Information: Henry Ruhl, Program Director

 About the Central and Northern California Region